KiTickle/pc-checker-by-ki/README.md

+!!DISCLAIMER!! - my pc checker gets access to exclusions and can do many other things that detect it as a rat and is false positives. (it technically is malware).
+You can freely check it with the source code.

 My pc checker is just a thing to check a players pc to see if they are cheating offering many features like:

-!!DISCLAIMER!! - my pc checker gets access to exclusions and can do many other things that detect it as a rat. (it technically is malware).
-You can freely check it with the source code.

 ki/tickle's pc checker
 [1] Open Downloads folder